dapr/docs/daprdocs/content/en/developing-applications/debugging/debugging-docker-compose.md

   hello-dapr
 ```

-When you run this docker file with `docker compose -f compose.yml up` this will deploy to docker and run as normal.
+When you run this docker file with `docker compose -f compose.yml up` this will deploy to Docker and run as normal.

 But how do we debug the `nodeapp` while still integrated to the running dapr sidecar process, and anything else that you may have deployed via the docker compose file?